t3rn/t3rn/docs/main/docs/executor/executor-overview.md

 ## How to become an Executor?

-We provide two ways to become an Executor.
+We provide three ways to become an Executor.

 #### - [Docker Setup](become-an-executor/docker-setup)